copier-org/copier/README.md

 src_path:
     Absolute path to the project skeleton

 dst_path:
     Absolute path to where to render the skeleton

 data:
     Data to be passed to the templates, as context.

 filter_this:
     A list of names or shell-style patterns matching files or folders that musn't be copied.
 The default is: `['.*', '~*', '*.py[co]']`

 include_this:
     A list of names or shell-style patterns matching files or folders that must be included, even if its name are in the filter_this list.
 Eg: `['.gitignore']`.
 The default is an empty list.

 pretend:
     Run but do not make any changes

-force :
+force:
     Overwrite files that already exist, without asking

 skip:
     Skip files that already exist, without asking

 quiet:
     Suppress the status output

 envops:
     Extra options for the Jinja template environment.